Dinosaur size: Estimation methods

+Body size by group

 Sauropodomorphs

 Sauropodomorph size is difficult to estimate given their usually fragmentary state of preservation.
 Sauropods are often preserved without their tails, so the margin of error in overall length estimates is high.
 Mass is calculated using the cube of the length, so for species in which the length is particularly uncertain, the weight is even more so.
 Estimates that are particularly uncertain (due to very fragmentary or lost material) are preceded by a question mark.
 Each number represents the highest estimate of a given research paper.
 One large sauropod, Maraapunisaurus fragillimus, was based on particularly scant remains that have been lost since their description by paleontologists in 1878.
 Analysis of the illustrations included in the original report suggested that M. fragillimus may have been the largest land animal of all time, possibly weighing 100–150 MT and measuring between 40–60 m long.
 One later analysis of the surviving evidence, and the biological plausibility of such a large land animal, suggested that the enormous size of this animal was an over-estimate due partly to typographical errors in the original report.
-This would later be challenged by a different study, which argued Cope's measurements were genuine and there's no basis for assuming typographical errors.
+This would later be challenged by a different study, which argued Cope's measurements were genuine and that there was no basis for assuming typographical errors.
 The study, however, also reclassified the species and correspondingly gave a much lower length estimate of 30.3 m and a mass of 78.5 MT.
 This in itself would later be disputed as being too small for an animal of such size, with some believing it to be even larger at around 35-40 m and weighing around 80-120 MT.

+Another large but even more controversial sauropod is Bruhathkayosaurus, which had a calculated weight ranging between 126–220 MT and a length of 44.1 m Although the existence of this sauropod had long been dismissed as a potential fake or a misidentification of a petrified tree trunk, recent photographic evidence emerged, confirming its existence.
+More recent and reliable estimates in 2023 have rescaled Bruhathkayosaurus to weigh around 110–130 MT with its most liberal estimate being 240 MT, making it incredibly massive for such an animal.
+If the upper unlikely size estimates were to be taken at face value, Bruhathkayosaurus would not only be the largest dinosaur to have ever lived, but also the largest animal to have lived, exceeding even the largest blue whale recorded.
+According to Gregory S. Paul, 'super-sauropods' or 'land-whales' such as Maraapunisaurus, Bruhathkayosaurus and the "Broome Titanosaur footprints," as he calls them, should not be surprising as sauropods were more heat tolerant and grew rapidly, which allowed them to reach truly titanic sizes that rivaled the largest whales in mass despite the prevalence of air sacs.
+Other potential factors for such extreme sauropod sizes include increasing bone robustness and load-distributing cartilaginous features to better redistribute and support such massive weights.